bloock/bloock-identity-managed-api/README.md

     docker run -d --env-file config.txt -p 8080:8080 bloock/identity-managed-api
     ```

    The `-d` flag tells Docker to run the container as a background process.
-You can continue using your terminal for other tasks while the Identity Bloock Managed API container runs silently in the background.
+You can continue using your terminal for other tasks while the Identity BLOOCK Managed API container runs silently in the background.

 4. **Access the API:**

-    - After running the Docker image, the Identity Bloock Managed API will be accessible at `http://localhost:8080`.
+    - After running the Docker image, the Identity BLOOCK Managed API will be accessible at `http://localhost:8080`.

     - You can now make API requests to interact with the service.

-By following these steps, you can quickly deploy the Identity Bloock Managed API as a Docker container with your customized configuration.
+By following these steps, you can quickly deploy the Identity BLOOCK Managed API as a Docker container with your customized configuration.

 ### Option 2: Use Docker Compose with Database Containers